Domestic abuse support

 To make a referral to the Sanctuary Housing Scheme in Lewes or Eastbourne, please complete the Sanctuary Referral Form below.

-Homes First Domestic Abuse Policy
+Homes First Domestic Abuse Policy and Corporate Statement

 We now have a dedicated Domestic Abuse Policy for Homes First.
 This Policy covers our support as a landlord and to those presenting as homeless because of domestic abuse.
 It creates a framework of the support that you can expect from Eastbourne and Lewes Councils should you or someone you know be experiencing domestic abuse.